 - Decreased appetite

-- Trying to cut back on dosage and cannot
+- Trying to cut back on the dosage and cannot

-- Experiencing withdrawal symptoms when drug is withheld
+- Experiencing withdrawal symptoms when the drug is withheld

 What Happens From Taking Too Much Pain Medication?

-Overdose occurs from taking too much pain medication at one time.
-This is a medical emergency, as breathing can be dangerously slowed and may even stop.
+An overdose occurs from taking too much pain medication at one time.
+This is an emergency, as breathing can be dangerously slowed and may even stop.
 When respiratory functions cease, brain injury or death will occur.
 Signs of opioid overdose include:

 - Limp body